Updated: February 13, 2019

 These cases, which are coordinated together with other individual lawsuits under the multidistrict litigation, In re BP p.l.c.
 Securities Litigation, No. 10-MD-2185 (S.D.
 Tex.), are:

-The plaintiffs in the four cases are the Arkansas Teacher Retirement System, Caisse de dépôt et placement du Québec, Cumbria County Council, the Employees' Retirement System of the State of Hawaii, the Houston Municipal Employees’ Pension System, the Illinois Municipal Retirement Fund, the Indiana Public Retirement System, John Hancock Funds II, John Hancock Funds III, John Hancock Tax Advantaged Global Shareholder Yield Fund, John Hancock Variable Insurance Trust, Lincolnshire County Council, Marathon Asset Management LLP, Municipal Employees’ Retirement System of Michigan, the Nebraska Investment Council, Northwestern Mutual Life Insurance Co., Northwestern Mutual Series Fund, Ontario Pension Board, the Public Employee Retirement System of Idaho, the Public School and Education Employee Retirement Systems of Missouri, Shell Pension Trust, Shell Pensions Trust Ltd., as Trustee for the Shell Contributory Pension Fund, Shell Trust (Bermuda) Ltd., as Trustee for the Shell International Pensions Fund, Shell Trust (Bermuda) Ltd., as Trustee for the Shell Overseas Contributory Pension Fund, Stichting Shell Pensioenfonds, Utah Retirement Systems, and the Virginia Retirement System.
+The Firm’s clients in the five cases are the Arkansas Teacher Retirement System, Caisse de dépôt et placement du Québec, Cumbria County Council, the Employees' Retirement System of the State of Hawaii, the Houston Municipal Employees’ Pension System, the Illinois Municipal Retirement Fund, the Illinois State Board of Investment, the Indiana Public Retirement System, John Hancock Funds II, John Hancock Funds III, John Hancock Tax Advantaged Global Shareholder Yield Fund, John Hancock Variable Insurance Trust, Lincolnshire County Council, Municipal Employees’ Retirement System of Michigan, the Nebraska Investment Council, Northwestern Mutual Life Insurance Co., Northwestern Mutual Series Fund, Ontario Pension Board, the Public Employee Retirement System of Idaho, the Public School and Education Employee Retirement Systems of Missouri, Shell Pension Trust, Shell Pensions Trust Ltd., as Trustee for the Shell Contributory Pension Fund, Shell Trust (Bermuda) Ltd., as Trustee for the Shell International Pensions Fund, Shell Trust (Bermuda) Ltd., as Trustee for the Shell Overseas Contributory Pension Fund, Stichting Shell Pensioenfonds, Utah Retirement Systems, and the Virginia Retirement System.
 The defendants in the cases are BP p.l.c., BP America, Inc., BP Exploration & Production, Inc., and multiple current and former directors and senior executives.